 Me from the dead.’
 The man might continue, ‘Yeah well, He raised

-to raise you, so that your resurrection is hinged on Mine.’
+raising you, so that your resurrection is hinged on Mine.’
 The cross of

 Christ created a way for God to raise both the righteous and the wicked from